ys-cao/cs106a/README.md

   - [7.
 Face Pamphlet](/ProgrammingAssignments/7.FacePamphlet)

-  ## Helpful Source
+## Helpful Sources
+- <a href="https://www.eclipse.org/downloads/">Download Eclipse</a>
-  <a href="https://see.stanford.edu/materials/icspmcs106a/ProgrammingMethodologyAllMaterials.zip">DOWNLOAD All Course Materials</a>
+- <a href="https://see.stanford.edu/materials/icspmcs106a/ProgrammingMethodologyAllMaterials.zip">Download All Course Materials</a>
+- <a href="https://see.stanford.edu/materials/icspmcs106a/28-practice-midterm.pdf">Practice Midterm</a>
+- <a href="https://see.stanford.edu/materials/icspmcs106a/46-practice-final-exam.pdf">Practice Final</a>